1912 Democratic National Convention: Declined

 Clark and Bryan were both proposed as vice presidential nominees, but both declined, with Clark preferring to remain as Speaker and Bryan fearful of overshadowing Wilson.
 Bryan instead proposed Oregon Senator George E. Chamberlain and North Dakota Governor John Burke, the latter of whom became the main progressive candidate.
 Governor Thomas R. Marshall of Indiana, who had swung his state's delegate votes to Wilson in later ballots, became the major candidate of conservatives.
 After the second ballot, Representative William Hughes, a leading campaign manager of Wilson's, successfully proposed making the nomination of Marshall unanimous.
-Wilson and Marshall went on to win a landslide victory in the 1912 presidential election against a split Republican Party.
+Wilson and Marshall went on to win the 1912 presidential election against a split Republican Party.